Current Ministry Location-Hong Kong

-After this Sister Michelle studied Cantonese in Hong Kong, full time for two years.
-She served as parish administrator (the first lay person in the diocese) of Our Lady Queen of Angels for ten years, first in Fuk Wah Village, then in Shun Lee Estate when the parish was relocated.
+Sister Michelle’s first overseas assignment was to Hong Kong in 1972, from NY Chinatown where she had spent four years, so she had been immersed in the rapidly changing history of China.
+She studied Cantonese in Hong Kong at the Chinese University, full time for two years.
+She served as parish administrator, the first other than a priest, in the diocese, of Our Lady Queen of Angels for ten years, first in Fuk Wah Village, then in Shun Lee Estate when the parish was relocated.
 Sister Michelle also was parish liaison with the Helping Hand Shelter for the Elderly, and for a few years, served as the supervisor of the Shelter.
 In 1983, she moved to the Northwest New Territories doing pastoral work and serving in various parishes in the Yuen Long and Tuen Mun areas.

-For the past sixteen years, Sister Michelle has been involved in pastoral ministry in St. Jerome’s Parish, Tin Shui Wai, a new town on the border with China, where there is a large percentage of immigrants and people on welfare.
-The parish also includes several surrounding villages, giving a mixture of rural and urban life.
-Sister Michelle’s work is primarily the Parish Religious Formation Programs and serving on the School Management Committees for one Catholic primary school and two Catholic secondary schools.
+For sixteen years, Sister Michelle was involved in pastoral ministry in St. Jerome’s Parish, Tin Shui Wai, a new town on the border with China, where there was a large percentage of immigrants and people on welfare.
+The parish also included several surrounding villages, giving a mixture of rural and urban life.
+Sister Michelle’s work was primarily Parish Religious Formation Programs and serveding on the School Management Committees for one Catholic primary school and two Catholic secondary schools.

-On July 7, 2007 the parish had the formal closing of the Ying Yin Catholic Primary School, a little village school in Tan Kwai Village, where she lives.
+On July 7, 2007 the parish had the formal closing of the Ying Yin Catholic Primary School, a little village school in Tan Kwai Village, where she lived.
 Cardinal Joseph Zen was the celebrant and special tribute was paid to the fifty years of service that school provided.
-Times have changed, and now there are new challenges.
-The former kindergarten has now become a mushroom farm and training center for the jobless.
+Times had changed, and now there were new challenges.
+The former kindergarten became a mushroom farm and training center for the jobless.

-Besides working with the Chinese, over the years Sister Michelle has also been involved with the Migrant Workers Ministry.
-In learning about the Filipino culture and the many challenges facing the migrant workers, Sister Michelle experiences a beautiful witness to their faith and cheerfulness in the face of oppression and suffering.
+Besides working with the Chinese, over the years Sister Michelle also was involved with the Migrant Workers Ministry.
+In learning about the Filipino culture and the many challenges facing the Filipino migrant workers, Sister Michelle experienced a beautiful witness to their faith and cheerfulness in the face of oppression and suffering.

 As a former member of the Hong Kong Archdiocesan Vocation Commission, Sister Michelle joined the group as they celebrated their thirtieth anniversary on July 21, 2007.
-It was a time to give thanks, and reflect on many lives that have been touched.
-There are the dedicated lay women who established the Hong Kong Catholic Lay Missionary Association of which Sister Michelle has been an advisor from the beginning.
-After three decades in Hong Kong, Sister Michelle is very much “at home” in China.
+It was a time to give thanks, and reflect on many lives that had been touched.
+There were the dedicated lay women who established the Hong Kong Catholic Lay Missionary Association of which Sister Michelle had been an advisor from the beginning.
+After three decades in Hong Kong, Sister Michelle became very much “at home” in Hong Kong and China.

-She took a well deserved extended Renewal program in 2008.
-When she returned to Hong Kong Sister Michelle was joined by another Maryknoll Sister in Hung Shui Kiu, Yuen Long, New Territories and was asked to be a Supervisor for the three Catholic schools in the area and encouraged to set up a Spirituality Center in Rosary Chapel.
+She took a well-deserved extended Renewal program in 2008.
+After Renewal, when she returned to Hong Kong Sister Michelle was joined by another Maryknoll Sister.
+They shared the work in Hung Shui Kiu, Yuen Long, New Territories and was asked to be a Supervisor for the three Catholic schools in the area and encouraged to set up a Spirituality Center in Rosary Chapel.
 On March 1, Sister Michelle also agreed to work part time in St. Stephen’s Parish in Kwai Chung.